 - President Ronald Reagan declared the rose the official flower of the United States in a ceremony at the White House on Nov.
 20, 1986.

 - The International Herb Association named the rose “Herb of the Year” in 2012.
 Roses have been used for centuries for health and wellness purposes, and a number of useful and popular recipes feature roses, from ice cream to herbal tea blends to skincare products.

 - In the fall, roses produce rose hips, which are considered the fruit of the rose bush.
 Rose hips are a valuable source of vitamin C; in fact, roses contain 30 times more vitamin C than orange.

 - Roses have been to space.
 As part of an experiment, miniature roses were sent into space aboard the space shuttle Columbia.
 Researchers wanted to see the effects of zero gravity on the roses’ scent.
 What they discovered was an entirely new scent that is now called “space rose oil,” which can be used in perfumes and food products.
 Far out!

 - The rose family Rosaceae is a very diverse group of plants.
-Besides the beautiful garden flowers, members of this family also include foods such as almonds, apricots, cherries, plums, apples, strawberries, and raspberries.
+Besides the beautiful garden flowers, members of this family also include foods such as almonds, apricots, plums, cherries, apples, strawberries, and raspberries.